harlan-zw/nuxt-webpack-optimisations/README.md

 <p align='center'>Instantly speed up your Nuxt.js 2 build time.</p>

-## Why and How?
+## Why and how fast?

-Nuxt Build Optimisations is for modern, sluggish Nuxt.js 2 apps.

-It makes smart assumptions about trade-offs you're willing to make for better build speeds.

-Under the hood it modifies your Nuxt config and the underlying webpack config.

-*:warning: This module is experimental.
-You need to test your app with it before it hits production.*
+With the introduction of Vite, Nuxt feels sluggish.
+This package aims to give you 'vite-like' speed by modifying your Nuxt and webpack configurations to squeeze extra performance out of the build process.

+It uses a configured risk profile to determine which optimisations to use.

+**Benchmark**: :ice: ~40% quicker cold starts, :fire: ~100% quicker hot starts

+The speed improvement is dependent on your app and existing configuration.

 ## Features

-**Development**
+**Safe**

-- :zap: Super quick js/ts transpiling with [esbuild](https://esbuild.github.io/) (safe)
+- :zap: Development: Super quick js/ts transpiling with [esbuild](https://esbuild.github.io/)
-- :zap: Images will only use `file-loader` for quicker builds (safe)
+- :zap: Development: Images only use `file-loader`

-**Production**
+- :snail: webpack benchmarking with [speed-measure-webpack-plugin](https://github.com/stephencookdev/speed-measure-webpack-plugin)

+**Experimental**
-- :zap: Transpile for [not-dead browsers](https://github.com/browserslist/browserslist#full-list) (experimental)
+- :zap: Not Dev: Transpile for [not-dead browsers](https://github.com/browserslist/browserslist#full-list)
-- :zap: Quicker minification with [esbuild](https://esbuild.github.io/) (experimental)
+- :zap: Replaces [Terser](https://github.com/terser/terser) minification with [esbuild](https://esbuild.github.io/)

-**Misc**
-- :electric_plug: Webpack loaders: cache / parallel / hard source (experimental/risky)
-- :snail: webpack benchmarking with [speed-measure-webpack-plugin](https://github.com/stephencookdev/speed-measure-webpack-plugin) (safe)
+- :zap: Enable Nuxt build cache
 - :mage: webpack's [best practices for performance](https://webpack.js.org/guides/build-performance/) (experimental)

+**Risky**
+- :zap: Enable Nuxt parallel
+- :zap: Enable Nuxt hard source

 ## Setup